Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Enhancement mechanism

+We now discuss the physical mechanism underlying NDC and the dephasing enhanced transport.
+Specifically, we show that these effects arise due to an interplay between the eigen-structure of the strongly-interacting chain Hamiltonian and the boundary driving.
+As illustrated in \fir{fig6}(a) for a small but representative system size with very strong interactions $|\Delta|\gg1$, the eigen-spectrum consists of nearly flat high-energy bands of bound states of low conductivity, separated by gaps of order $|\Delta|$ from more mobile bands of states with lower energy.
+As we shall now show boundary driving preferentially populates only the most energetic bound states resulting in an insulating NESS.
+The introduction of dephasing then induces transitions to mobile current-carrying bands, thereby enhancing the conductivity.

-In the extreme $|\Delta| \rightarrow \infty$ limit configuration states such as $\ket{10110 \cdots 011}$, where the particle occupancy on each site of the chain is explicitly specified, are exact eigenstates of $H$.
-A key property of boundary driving is that for any value of $f$, it only incoherently connects configurations within a quadraplet of states $\ket{0 {\bf x} 0},\ket{0 {\bf x} 1} ,\ket{1 {\bf x} 0} ,\ket{1 {\bf x} 1}$, where ${\bf x}$ is any length $N-2$ occupancy bit string.
-Thus, if ${\bf x}$ has $(n-1)$ 1's then the driving couples states within the total number sectors $n-1, n,$ and $n+1$.
-This structure constrains the evolution caused by the driving processes to shuffling population between states in these isolated quadraplets.
-As depicted in \fir{fig1}(b), at $f=1$ within each quadruplet, defined by ${\bf x}$, there is one configuration $\ket{1 {\bf x} 0}$ which, owing to the occupancy on the left and empty site on the right, is entirely decoupled from the driving, while also being the sink for all driving transitions.
-As a result the effect of this incoherent evolution alone is to eventually drive all the population among the quadraplet of states into this {\em dark-configuration}.
+To see this is more detail it is instructive to first consider maximally biased driving $f=1$ in the extreme $|\Delta| \rightarrow \infty$ limit.
+In this case configuration states such as $\ket{10110 \cdots 011}$, where the particle occupancy on each site of the chain is explicitly specified, are exact eigenstates of the Hamiltonian.
+A key property of the boundary driving is that it only incoherently connects configurations within a quadruplet of states $\ket{0 {\bf x} 0},\ket{0 {\bf x} 1} ,\ket{1 {\bf x} 0} ,\ket{1 {\bf x} 1}$ for any value of $f$, where ${\bf x}$ is any length $N-2$ occupancy bit string and thus defines each quadruplet.
+This is illustrated in \fir{fig6}(b).
+Consequently, if ${\bf x}$ has $(n-1)$ 1's the driving couples states within the total particle number sectors $n-1, n,$ and $n+1$.
+This structure constrains the evolution caused by the driving processes to shuffling population between states in these isolated quadruplets.
+At $f=1$ there is one configuration $\ket{1 {\bf x} 0}$ within each quadruplet which, owing to it having a particle on the leftmost site and a vacancy on the rightmost site, is entirely decoupled from the driving (i.e. there is no action of the driving on such a configuration), while also being the sink for all driving transitions; see \fir{fig6}(b).
+The effect of this incoherent evolution alone is thus to eventually drive all the population among the quadruplet of states into this {\em dark-configuration}.
+Of particular relevance are the dark configurations